s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 - free
 - advanced cost 300usd but with dedicated 24/7 reponse team

-# AWS Firewall Manager
-- multiple AWS accounts and resouces that need to be secured cetrally

 # GuardDuty
 - use ai to learn normal behavior
 - alert you abnormal or malicious behavier
 - monitors logs (CloudTrail, VPC flow, DNS)
+- threat detection service that continuously monitors your AWS accounts and workloads for malicious activity and delivers detailed security findings for visibility and remediation

 # Inspector
 - perform automate vulnerability scans on both EC2 instances (host assessments) and VPCs (network assessments)